>

 Our skilled medical team adheres to the highest standards of practice:

+1. Is ICSI Painful?
 Generally, women experience minimal discomfort, similar to IVF.

+2. How Long Does One Cycle Take?
 A typical cycle lasts around 4-6 weeks from initial consultation to embryo transfer.

+3. Is ICSI Covered by Insurance?
 Coverage varies; consult your policy or contact us for assistance.

+4. What are the Risks Involved?
 Risks are relatively low but may include multiple births and ectopic pregnancies, transmission of genetic abnormalities to the male offspring.

+5. How Soon Can I Try Another Cycle?
 Most doctors recommend waiting for at least one menstrual cycle before attempting another round.

+6. Is Pre-Implantation Genetic Screening (PGS) Possible with ICSI?
 PGS can be integrated into your ICSI cycle to screen for genetic anomalies.
 It is required in severe oligozoospermia or OAT Syndrome where there is 100 fold chance of transmission of genetic abnormality to the offspring.

 We understand that every journey to parenthood is unique.
 Our commitment is to walk beside you at every step, making your dream of a complete family a reality.
 Book a consultation today to explore how ICSI fertility treatment can work for you.